🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 European Union — Evolving Regulation

-• Germany: Grey zone under GlüStV 2021.
-Not explicitly blocked.
-See our German legal guide
+• Germany: Ambiguous classification under GlüStV 2021.
+Not formally prohibited.
+Consult our German legal guide

 United Kingdom — Accessible, Unregulated